GraceShopperHalfBaked/Half-Baked/README.md

-#Half-Baked
+# **Half-Baked**

-##Ecommerce Website
+## Ecommerce Website

-🤓 Motivation
+### 🤓 Motivation

 We created this site as part of our "Grace Shopper" project for Fullstack Academy of Code.

-🛒 Functionality
+### 🛒 Functionality

 Users can sign in using Google OAuth
-Users can view all products and filter by name and tags Users can add products to their cart, which persists accross sessions using local storage Users can leave comments and ratings on products
+Users can view all products and single product details Users can add products to their cart, which persists accross sessions using local storage Users can view and edit cart
-Users can place orders and view order history and past order details Admins can add and edit products
+Users can place orders and view order history and past order details

-⚒ Built With
+### ⚒ Built With

-Cucumber’s frontend was built using modular React components and styled with Material UI and CSS.
+Half-Baked's frontend was built using modular React components and styled with CSS.
 We built the backend using Express.JS, Sequelize and PostgreSQL and deployed the app on heroku.

 Javascript
 React
 React-Redux
-HTML/CSS/Material UI
+HTML/CSS
 Express.js
 Sequelize

-✍️ Authors
+### ✍ Authors

 Qiong (Helen) Zhang github.com/helenqiongzhang
 Jesse Shapiro
+John Vitales
+Rijin Lee

-🚀 Deployment
+### 🚀 Deployment

 This website was deployed using Heroku.https://halfbaked-graceshopper.herokuapp.com/home